kritika27/kritika27/README.md

-# Kritika Srivastava
+Kritika Srivastava

 ## Hi, I am ReactJS/Frontend Developer 👩‍💻

 🔭 I'm working as a full-time React Developer at GlobalLogic.
+With expertise in React, I am working in MERN stack & TypeScript.

-🌱 I like to build websites and web applications in JavaScript,React to solve real Business problems.Apart from React I am also building projects in MERN stack,and learning TypeScript,NextJS.Other skills on my bucket list for coming months are React Native,GraphQL,Figma,Photoshop and Scuba Diving.
+🌱 I like to build websites and web applications in JavaScript, React to solve real Business problems.
+Other skills on my bucket list for coming months are NextJS, GraphQL, Figma, Photoshop, Scuba Diving and driving a car.🙂

 👯 I like to write Tech Blog on DEV,post about ReactJS on Twitter based on my learning and experiences.
 I am always open to learn new Technologies and pacify my curiosity about Computers.If you want to discuss something over programming, let's grab a cup of Coffee together virtually.

-⚡ Fun fact: I like to do Sketching, photography and try new hobbies in my leisure hour.
+⚡ Fun fact: I like to do sketching, writing poems and try new hobbies in my leisure hour.
+These days I am into cooking & photography as part of my new hobbies.

 ### Available on: